 0.000833333 x 60 x 50 = 2,499999 ton/min

 This defines how many residents that good or service if being fully supplied attracts to the residence.
 This is used for basic needs.
-For example if SupplyWeight is set to 20, when fully supplied the good er service, 20 extra residents will be added to that residence.
+For example if SupplyWeight is set to 5, when fully supplied the good or service, 5 extra residents will be added to that residence.
+This is in most cases used for normal needs and lifestyle needs.

 This defines the amount of money you will get by providing this good or service to this citizen tier.
 The amount is multiplied by the amount of citizen that is inside this residence divided by 100.
-So if you want 10 extra coins with a farmers good, you use 100, because there are 10 farmers.
+If you want 10 extra coins with a farmers good, you use 100, because there are 10 farmers (10=100/100x10).

 Example for engineers: There are 40 engineers.
 Canned food has a MoneyValue of 40.
 So, ingame you will get 40*40/100, so 16 coins.